DWR - Program Assistant I

 • Current or former State experience relevant to this position.

-• Knowledge and experience with Colorado water rights.
+• Knowledge and experience with Colorado water rights administration.

 The current work arrangement for this position is as follows: